 The Oxford County Court House is geographically located in the City of Woodstock and, therefore is within the service area of the Woodstock Police Service (WPS).
 As such, the City is solely responsible for costs associated with delivering court security and prisoner transportation, net of the partial funding now apportioned to the City through the Court Security and Prisoner Transportation Program (CSPT).
 Unfortunately, there remains a significant cost burden that is funded by the residents of the City for a Court system that serves all of Oxford County, creating an inequity in local funding for this service.
-More specifically the CSPT net costs have increased over the years - from \$550,000 in 2012 to over \$882,465 in 2019, a 60% increase over eight years.
-The locally funded portion of costs in 2019 was approximately \$340,000 which will continue to rise over time as salaries, benefits and security costs increase, while the Provincial funding remains capped - notwithstanding the significant decrease in costs seen over the years 2020 to 2022 in which the Ministry paused court proceedings during the pandemic, which is assumed to be temporary.
+More specifically the CSPT net costs have increased over the years - from \$550,000 in 2012 to over \$882,465 in 2019 (pre-COVID), a 60% increase over eight years.
+The locally funded portion of costs in 2019 was approximately \$340,000 which will continue to rise over time as salaries, benefits and security costs increase, while the Provincial funding remains capped - notwithstanding the significant decrease in costs seen over the years 2020 to 2022 in which the Ministry paused court proceedings during the pandemic and is now rising in 2023 with more scheduled court sessions.